alphagov/govuk-design-guide/docs/frontend-templates/*general-frontend-template-documentation-template.md

 # Step 3: Input data points according to fields below to the best of your ability.
 Any fields without any data points will not be displayed on the website.

-# Name of the frontend tempalte
+# Name of the general frontend tempalte
-# This is the name of the frontend template (ex.
-Homepage).
+# This is the name of the general frontend template (ex.
+Finder).
 It is required to display the title on the page, in the meta data, and in the left-hand navigation menu of the frontend templates page.
 title: #Delete this comment before entering the name of the frontend template.

-# Description of the frontend template
+# Description of the general frontend template
-# This briefly describes what the frontend template is.
+# This briefly describes what the general frontend template is.
 It is required to display the description on the page, and in the <head> meta description.
 description: #Delete this comment before entering the description of the frontend template.

 # Embedding the figma file of the frontend template